GX Acquisition (NASDAQ:GXGX) Issues Quarterly Earnings Results, Beats Expectations By $2.62 EPS

-GX Acquisition (NASDAQ:GXGX) issued its quarterly earnings data on Sunday.
-The company reported $2.48 EPS for the quarter, topping the Zacks’ consensus estimate of ($0.14) by $2.62, Fidelity Earnings reports.
+GX Acquisition (NASDAQ:GXGX) released its earnings results on Sunday.
+The company reported $2.48 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.14) by $2.62, Fidelity Earnings reports.

 GX Acquisition Corp. does not have significant operations.
 It focuses on effecting a merger, share exchange, asset acquisition, stock purchase, recapitalization, reorganization, or similar business combination with one or more businesses.
 The company was incorporated in 2018 and is based in New York, New York.